 Ch 213 abc.
 Advanced Ligand Field Theory.
 12 units (1-0-11); first, second, third terms.
 Prerequisite: Ch 21 abc or concurrent registration.
 A tutorial course of problem solving in the more advanced aspects of ligand field theory.
 Recommended only for students interested in detailed theoretical work in the inorganic field.
 Instructor: Gray.

 BMB/Ch 230.
 Macromolecular Structure Determination with Modern X-ray Crystallography Methods.
-12 units (2-4-6); Third term.
+12 units (2-4-6).
 For course description, see Biochemistry and Molecular Biophysics.

 Ch 242 ab.
 Chemical Synthesis.
 9 units (3-0-6); first, second terms.
 Prerequisite: Ch 41 abc.
 An integrated approach to synthetic problem solving featuring an extensive review of modern synthetic reactions with concurrent development of strategies for synthesis design.
 Part a will focus on the application of modern methods of stereocontrol in the construction of stereochemically complex acyclic systems.
 Part b will focus on strategies and reactions for the synthesis of cyclic systems.
-Instructor: Stoltz (a), Reisman (b).
+Instructors: Stoltz (a), Reisman, Virgil (b).

 Ch 250.
 Advanced Topics in Chemistry.
 3 units; third term.
 Content will vary from year to year; topics are chosen according to the interests of students and staff.
 Visiting faculty may present portions of this course.
 In Spring 2016 the class will be a seminar course in pharmaceutical chemistry with lectures by industrial researchers from both discovery (medicinal chemistry) and development (process chemistry) departments.
-Not offered 2016-17.
+Instructors: Stoltz, Reeves.